Azure/Avere/src/tutorials/ComputePipeline/README.md

 1. Ensure the Azure Command-Line Interface (CLI) is installed locally via https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

+2. If you are running Linux locally, ensure `jq` is installed.
+It is required on Linux to parse the JSON output from the Azure CLI.

-2. Set your Azure subscription context by running the `az login` command locally.
+3. Set your Azure subscription context by running the `az login` command locally.

-3. Download the sample source files
+4. Download the sample source files
 ```
 mkdir az
 cd az